GAP Graduation Message: Year 7

-Exactly 111 years tomorrow (May 3, 1915), a Canadian physician, also a Lieutenant Colonel, penned a poem that gives voice to the countless who, though now passed into the mystery, still speak.
+Tomorrow morning is May 3, 2026.
+And, exactly 111 years tomorrow, May 3, 1915, John McCrae, a Canadian physician, also a Lieutenant Colonel, penned a poem that gives voice to the countless who, though now passed into the mystery of death, still speak.
+Moved by the magnitude and extent of death and loss fighting in WWI, Lt.
+Col. McCrae poured out his heart in 15 lines of insight for us today.

-Inspired by the death of a fellow soldier fighting in WWI, Lt.
-Col. John McCrae poured out his heart in just 15 lines.
 He had seen and experienced the industrialization of killing; now, machines of carnage could be deployed as quickly as they could be built, the introduction of chemical weapons and the inescapable torment of poison gas, and the extreme, grinding, and degrading conditions of trench warfare had taken their toll.
+Man’s deployment of remarkable ingenuity directed against other humans: the watermark of diabolical perversion of sub-creators creating.

-“Sitting on the rearstep of an ambulance…McCrae vented his anguish…As McCrae…heard larks singing…he could see the wild poppies that sprang up from the ditches and the graves in front of him.”*
+And so, there is McCrae, “Sitting on the rearstep of an ambulance…vent[ing] his anguish…As [he]…heard larks singing…he could see the wild poppies that sprang up from the ditches and the graves in front of him.”*

 Here was a man trapped within a tide of terror: Beauty replaced by horror.
-Bodies collapsing in exhaustion.
+Bodies broken by the weight of war.
 Death on every side.
-Here was the carnage of intelligence gone awry and the awful aftermath of the clash of ideas.
-By the end of just 34 days, the battle raging for the Belgian city of Ypres (ee-pruh) resulted in 100,000 casualties.
-The war would continue for 3.5 more years.
+Here was the carnage of intelligence gone awry and the awful aftermath of the clash of competing ideas.
+By the end of just 34 days, the battle raging for the Belgian city of Ypres (ee-pruh) resulted in over 100,000 casualties.
 No end in sight.
+The war would continue for 3.5 more years, igniting a firestorm within just two decades that continues still to this day.

 How could this be?
 They grew because they were designed to grow.
 That’s what they do.
 Despite the conditions.
 Despite the circumstances.
-Despite the agony.
+Despite the suffering.
 They grew.
 And not only that, they bloomed.
 They flourished.
 Amid the bleakness of death and decay, they radiated their intrinsic glory, not for John McCrae.
-Not for any man.
+No. McCrae was merely taking a front-row seat to creation’s anthem of worship.
+They were there for no man.
+They were

 Theirs was a testimony to their Creator.
 A song.
 A melody of meaning.
 A doxology of design.
 A testimony against the reign of terror and the consequences of sin.
 A lesson of life amid death.
 A declaration of defiance.

 Indeed, these flowers were not growing for man.
 No. Creation reflects its Creator.
-They were stretching their stems and extending their petals in the glory of their Creator and Designer, the Triune God.
+They were stretching their stems toward their Creator and extending their petals to display the glorious design of their Designer, the Triune God.
 Creation is doxological.

 And so, the poem: